-When using lemon peel in the dough, also use it in the filling, same goes for the cinnamon.
+When using lemon peel in the dough, also use it in the filling, the same goes for the cinnamon.
 Either or, not both.

 BEFORE ROLLING OUT THE DOUGH, give some thought to getting the finished roll onto your baking sheet without headache (for you) or damage (for the roll).

-TIP: Roll the dough out so that one side of it is close to the front edge of your counter, so that when you roll it up with the filling inside, you roll from the back towards you.
-The complete roll, should sit at the edge of the counter.
-Then put your parchment covered baking sheet under the lip of the counter, brace it and just keep rolling until the roll ends up in the middle of the sheet, seam down.
+TIP: Roll the dough out so that one side of it is close to the front edge of your counter so that when you roll it up with the filling inside, you roll from the back towards you.
+The complete roll should sit at the edge of the counter.
+Then put your parchment-covered baking sheet under the lip of the counter, brace it and just keep rolling until the roll ends up in the middle of the sheet, seam down.

-Easiest way I have found to get rolls onto baking sheets, without lifting and squishing them.
+The easiest way I have found to get rolls onto baking sheets, without lifting and squishing them.

 g = grams